lotrekagency/lotrek-UI/README.md

 # Lotrek UI
 Lotrek UI is a collection of ready-to-use UI components and micro layouts written in simple HTML & CSS to help you build awesome stuff faster.

-Each block is responsive, tested and easy to customize to fit your projects.
+Each block is easy to customize, tested and responsive.

 To check the demo/docs page please visit: